w3c/wai-tutorials/source/page-structure/content.html.erb.md

   - H48
   - H49
 ---
-Besides [headings](headings.html), there are a lot of ways to structure content using semantic HTML elements.
+Semantic HTML provides several ways other than [headings](headings.html)to structure content.
 This helps to keep the website extensible, the content reusable and also conveys more meaning to assistive technologies.

 ## Paragraphs

-The most simple form of text structuring is to write texts in paragraphs, adding rhythm and lightness to the page.
-The paragraph element (`<p>`) should be used, as its consistent styling improves readability of the text.
-The styling of paragraphs is often altered by user stylesheets to adapt for the user’s needs.
+Adding rhythm and lightness to content using paragraph element (`<p>`).Consistent styling of paragraphs improves text readability.
+Paragraph styling can be altered by applying user stylesheets that adapt for specific needs.

 ## Lists

-HTML provides elements to mark up ordered and unordered lists.
-Use ordered lists if the content has instructions or information that is performed or used in sequence, for example how to prepare a meal.
-They are enumerated automatically by the browser.
-In an unordered list the order does not matter, for example on an ingredients list, the purchase order of ingredients is not relevant.
-Every list item in unordered lists is marked with a bullet.
+HTML provides elements a way to group information onto lists of different types.
+Ordered lists are used for sequential information and are automatically enumerated by the browser.
+Unordered lists are used when the order of the items is not relevant.
+List items in unordered lists are marked with a bullet.
 Both types of lists provide orientation for the user.

-List items can contain all kinds of different HTML elements, including paragraphs, headings, and form elements.
+List items can contain a variety of HTML elements, including paragraphs, headings, form elements, and other lists.

 ### Unordered list
 {:.ex}